DEMYSTIFYING THE PALEO DIET: PART 4

 - It’s low calorie, so it would be hard to gain muscle or even maintain a lot of muscle on this diet.

 - Allowed: Everything in strict paleo with the addition of salt, and other spices (except soy sauce and other grain-derived sauces); sweet potatoes; cooking oils made from animals or fruits (tallow, coconut, palm, olive); clarified butter; limited amounts of coffee, tea, mate, and other stimulant-laden beverages.
-Red meat is encouraged over white, eating the entire animal (offal and all) is encouraged.
+Red meat is encouraged over white, eating the entire animal is encouraged.

 - Forbidden: Legumes, grains, white potatoes, sugar, and processed foods of any kind.